Classes at our dance academy

 McKenna Sevruk

-McKenna Sevruk has been dancing for nearly two decades and has been teaching dance for over six years.
+McKenna Sevruk has been dancing for twenty four years and has been teaching dance for nearly ten years.
 She was a member of the Ensemble Ballet Theatre Performance Division for nine years, performed as a principal dancer for two, and was an extra for several years before that.
 McKenna was trained under Liz Anderson and Kimberly Wooten during her time with the company and acted as Assistant to the Director for several productions after graduating in 2017.
-In the Winter of 2021, McKenna became the Artistic Director of the Ensemble Ballet Theatre Performance Division and a board member for the Academy of Dance.
-She continues to teach Ballet, Pointe and Jazz during the week.

 Tara Fox